Champagne Poetry

 "Champagne Poetry" is a song by Canadian rapper Drake.
 Released on September 3, 2021, as the first track from Drake's sixth studio album Certified Lover Boy.

-The songs intro was received well by critics and remixed by other artists such as Lupe Fiasco, Freddie Gibbs, IDK and others.
+The songs intro was received well by critics and remixed by other artists such as Lupe Fiasco, Freddie Gibbs, IDK.

-Samples
+Sampling

 The song's main sample comes from "Navajo", a song performed by Jamaican-American artist Masego.
 Masego is credited as a producer on the track.
 Masego's song samples The Singers Unlimited's cover of "Michelle" by The Beatles.
 The main sample, the phrase "I love you, I love you, I love you" is a musical and lyrical quote taken originally from "Michelle".
 Respectively, Drake credits the Lennon-McCartney songwriting partnership on the track.